nasa/content-guide/_pages/content-types/urls-and-filenames.md

 ### Changing paths

-If, for example, 18F produces lots and lots of content in the future, it might become sensible to change the path to reflect this, and they might want to have a guides level, so that the new URL for this page would be:
+If, for example, 18F produces lots of content in the future, it might become sensible to change the path to reflect this, and they might want to have a guides level, so that the new URL for this page would be:
 `https://pages.18f.gov/guides/content-guide/urls-and-filenames/`.
 In